 My first exposure to the world of the Emergency Medical Services was through the Forest Hills Volunteer Ambulance Corps.
 I became a member there in June of 1994 and went on to get my Emergency Medical Technician certification in early 1995.

-This was by far just a stepping stone, and over the years I have had a variety of experiences that are unique from which my knowledgebase has grown considerably in both EMS system design, first response challenges, and providing first response in both venues big and small.
+This was by far just a stepping stone, and over the years I have had a variety of experiences that are unique from which my knowledge base has grown considerably in both EMS system design, first response challenges, and providing event first response medical services in both venues big and small.

 To me, working in either EMS or the First Responder community is more than just “helping people”.
 I can do that on a street corner by offering directions to lost motorists or pedestrians, and it doesn’t require the training or the experiences I’ve had.